Why Attend the CCBE Annual Conference?

 The below talking points stress the critical value of your participation in a state conference and can be used to remind your community why educated school leaders are vital to student achievement.
 You can use these points at board meetings, for press outreach, opinion writing and/or on your county office of education newsletter, website, or blog.

-- As local county office of education board members it is our responsibility to provide the best education possible for our students.
+- As local county office of education board members, it is our responsibility to provide the best education possible for our students.
 One of the best ways we can work toward that end is by educating ourselves.

 - The management strategies learned through quality professional development and conferences should save our county office of education money and lead to academic success.

 - We expect our doctors, lawyers, and teachers to continue learning about the latest innovations, solutions, and research in their fields.
-It is absolutely critical for county office of education leaders to do the same.
+It is critical for county office of education leaders to do the same.

 The CCBE Annual Conference is the one event that brings together county board leaders at a time when domestic policies and global trends are combining to shape the future of our students.
-Join more than 330 county board members, superintendents, and education leaders from across the state gain valuable knowledge and information in five key areas: Leadership, Advocacy, Policy, and county office of education issues.
-You also will gain ideas and strategies through more than 8 workshops, speakers, best practices, and the freshest ideas to support student achievement.
+Join more than 300 county board members, superintendents, and education leaders from across the state to gain valuable knowledge and information in five key areas: Leadership, Advocacy, Policy, and county office of education issues.
+You also will gain ideas and strategies through more than eight workshops, speakers, best practices, and the freshest ideas to support student achievement.